kaklakariada/aws-ec2-controller/README.md

 # EC2 Controller

-A serverless web app for starting/stopping EC2 instances
+An AWS serverless web app for starting/stopping EC2 instances.

 ## Deployment to AWS